RamonCP/pokedex/README.md

 # Pokedex
-A Pokedex aplication made with React, Typescript with Styled Components.
+A Pokedex aplication made with React, Typescript and Styled Components.
 I made this repository with the purpose to improve my skills in Typescript.
 It is still in development.

 ### Prerequisites
 In the project directory, you can run: